silver2row/motocape/README.md

 # This source is a "new" WIP.

-# MotorCape from GHI and BeagleBoard.org!
+# Motor Cape from GHI and BeagleBoard.org!

 Okay, once attached is when we can start development.
 We will need to make a service by way of a .service file, a couple of software examples, and use systemctl to make our service run on boot.